ConfusedPolarBear/intro-skipper/README.md

 * Located within the first 25% of an episode, or the first 10 minutes, whichever is smaller
 * At least 20 seconds long

-## Step 1: Install the modified web interface + fpcalc
+## Step 1: Install the modified web interface (optional)
+This step is only necessary if you do not use the automatic skip feature.
 1. Run the `ghcr.io/confusedpolarbear/jellyfin-intro-skipper` container just as you would any other Jellyfin container
     1. If you reuse the configuration data from another container, **make sure to create a backup first**.
 2. Follow the plugin installation steps below